 Remember to provide them with toys that they can play with.
 They love to play with them.
 Toys and fishing rods can also be good training instruments if you want to keep your hand away from their sharp teeth and claws.

 Your 3-month old kitten has already had their first shots one month prior when they were 2 months old.
 By the time they reach 3 months of age, you should visit your vet to allow your kitten to receive the second vaccination.
-The third and the last vaccination should take place when they are 4 months old.TAGs:3 month kitten, 3 month old kitten, 3 month old kitten care, care of 5month-old kitten
+The third and the last vaccination should take place when they are 4 months old.TAGs:3 month old kitten, three month old kitten, 3 month kitten, 3 month old kitten care, 3month kitten minum wait, care of 5month-old kitten